 Fundamental and applied research

-2: We characterize functional materials at an atomic level.
+In the research program of Condensed Matter Physics of Energy Materials we characterize functional materials at an atomic level.
 Our aim is to connect various functional materials aspects with specific atomic species, chemical environments and time-response scale.
 This will enable us to design materials of desirable properties.

-3: We develop and use X-ray based methodology for understanding electronic structure at the atomic level.
+In both research programs we develop and use X-ray based methodology for understanding electronic structure at the atomic level.
 An important emphasis of the research efforts is the development of state-of-the-art instrumental techniques concomitant with the exploration of the various scientific problems.